The Real Housewives of Beverly Hills season 4: Synopsis

 Foster, who has recently been diagnosed with Lyme disease faces a surgical procedure in order to battle her new diagnosis.
 Foster's mother and brother arrive from the Netherlands and just in time to witness Foster's husband, David Foster, receive his star on the Hollywood Walk of Fame.
 During the Palm Springs trip, Foster inserts herself between Kyle and Glanville and encourages the two to resolve their issues.
 Kyle leaves the able in tears and Foster follows and comforts her.
 Foster hosts a night of fine-dining with music supplied by The Tenors and divides the group in two with her "dream team" place cards.
 After the intense dinner at Vanderpump's restaurant, Foster reprimands Glanville on her behavior.
 Foster joins Glanville for a trip to Sacramento, to help mediate Glanville and her estranged father.
 Foster invites the ladies to her Malibu home for some sentimental painting but after Vanderpump cancels last minute, she begins to question their friendship.
-In Puerto Rico, Foster and Glanville confront Vanderpump on the doubt in the friendship, Foster then fins herself in an argument with Vanderpump's husband after he calls her stupid.
+In Puerto Rico, Foster and Glanville confront Vanderpump on the doubt in the friendship, Foster then finds herself in an argument with Vanderpump's husband after he calls her stupid.
 At the Beverly Hills 100th anniversary, Foster is once again in argument with Vanderpump's husband Ken.
 She confronts him on his behavior and gets defensive when he touches her arm.